 • by clicking on the "Regulations" link under the title of the Act when you are viewing that Act (for the regulations under that Act)

 • by clicking on the "R" link beside the title of the Act in the list of C.C.S.M.
 Acts (for the regulations under that Act)

-Unconsolidated Regulations (2000 to present).
+Unconsolidated Regulations (after 1999).
 These are the original regulations as registered by the Registrar of Regulations.

 These regulations are not updated with any amendments.
 If a regulation has been amended and is still in force, it can be found under the consolidated regulations.